pyne/pyne/docs/usersguide/r2s.rst

 1. A material-laden CAD file representing the geometry.
 Instructions on creating this file can be found `here <http://svalinn.github.io/DAGMC/usersguide/uw2.html>`_.
-2. An MCNP MESHTAL file or DAG-MCNP tetrahedral mesh tally containing the neutron fluxes used for neutron activation.
+2. An MCNP MESHTAL file, DAG-MCNP tetrahedral mesh tally containing the neutron fluxes, or an OpenMC state point file is used for neutron activation.

 Once these files have been obtained, PyNE R2S can proceed.
 PyNE R2S is best run in its own folder, due the large number of intermediate files created.
 Create